-The PTC is committed to converting to a cashless, nonstop system by 2018 because it is in the best interest of our customers and the agency.
+AET is in the best interest of our customers.
 Agencies that have converted find it safer, quicker, more convenient for customers and better for the environment.
 Under any AET system, customers do not idle at toll plazas or stop to pay at a tollbooth, reducing commute times and vehicle emissions.
 In addition, the growth in E-ZPass usage makes it clear that customers support electronic toll collection.
 E-ZPass now accounts for more than 74% of all transactions system wide and is higher than 80% at some interchanges.

 Motorists can use E-ZPass or choose to be tolled by license plate and receive bills through the mail.
 E-ZPass will continue to be the most affordable way to travel the Turnpike.